yasservanshalash/router-cart/README.md

 ## Extra task

-Add 1 more page for product detail: in HomePage, each product you should add a `More` button and in the product detail page, use this url: `https://fakestoreapi.com/products/:productId`
+Add 1 more page for product detail: in HomePage, each product you should add a `More` button and in the product detail page, use this url: `https://fakestoreapi.com/products/:productId` to get product detail.
+More detail about the API: `https://fakestoreapi.com/docs`